JohannesItten/pcap-img/README.md

 ```

 ## Known limitations
+BPM in development.
 Works only with these color spaces: YCbCr and RGB (linear only), except 16f bit depth.
 Sampling 4:2:0 is also not supported.

 The limitations are due to the fact that I do not have access to files with other parameters at the moment.
 Therefore, I cannot test the functionality.
 If you have the opportunity to share the files, please [provide me a link](https://t.me/drunkninja).